The Jewelry Archaeologist

 And people started calling.
 Back and forth to Providence Kohl went—several times a year, for several years.
 He visited every person who answered his advertisement, taking “huge wads of cash with me.”
 By this point, Kohl’s little jewelry shop was prospering enough to get a bank to support his obsession.
 “If I ran out of cash, they would wire me more.”
 His adventures yielded all manner of surprises.
 “Maybe I got a milk crate full of something.
 Maybe I got nothing.
 Maybe I just got a story.
 I never knew what I was going to get,” he recalls.
 “But, I was getting stuff.”

-Word started getting out about this outsider Hugo Kohl, this “ridiculous fool” who was paying cash for scrap.
+Word started getting out about this outsider, Hugo Kohl, this “ridiculous fool” who was paying cash for scrap.
 Pretty soon a few hundred hubs became a thousand, with accessories, and machines, and more stories.
 He brought it all back to Harrisonburg, but he still had no idea how to use any of it to make jewelry.
 So he started experimenting.
-Through trial and error, he figured out a process successful enough to launch a little catalog with fifteen pieces, which were essentially new vintage items.
-It was now the late ‘90’s and the Internet was booming.
+Through trial and error, he figured out a process successful enough to launch a little catalog with 15 pieces, which were essentially new vintage items.
+It was now the late ‘90s and the internet was booming.
 Kohl began blogging, online selling, and emailing newsletters.
 Sales rose, and so did production.
-All the while, Kohl continued his treks to Providence, to acquire more goods, to learn more history, and to badger DiCristofaro.
+All the while, Kohl continued his treks to Providence to acquire more goods, to learn more history—and to badger DiCristofaro.

 One day, Kohl received an envelope in the mail with a card from DiCristofaro that read, “This is your lucky day.
 I will talk to you.
 I might even sell you something.”
 DiCristofaro then gave Kohl a date to meet him.
 In both disbelief and exuberance, Kohl booked a plane ticket, taking a suitcase with $40,000 in cash.
 “I wanted Peter to sell me something.
 I didn’t care what it was.”
 As soon as Kohl walked through the jewelry museum’s door, DiCristofaro said, “I’ve changed my mind, get out of here.”
 Kohl opened his bag of money and showed it to DiCristofaro to make him regret his decision, then flew home.